 Congresswoman Kaptur also is the first Democratic woman ever to serve on the powerful Defense Subcommittee.
 There, she is a strong advocate for national security, energy independence and adequate support for the armed forces.

-She is also a member of the Financial Services Subcommittee.
-Earlier in her congressional career, she served on the Banking Committee.
+She is also a member of the Homeland Security Subcommittee.
+Earlier in her congressional career, she served on the Appropriations Financial Services Subcommittee as well as the Banking Committee.
 She served on the Budget Committee as recently as the 112th Congress.

-- The I-280 Veterans' Glass City Skyway, which is the the largest bridge project in Ohio's history
+The I-280 Veterans' Glass City Skyway, which is the largest bridge project in Ohio's history

 - The Lake Erie Center